Most people surfing the web today have some kind of attention deficit disorder.

 The way to achieve this is by following the same advice as above.
 Brew in a range server, and then pour to a cup.

-Pro tip: I’d encourage you to brew coffee using a scale so you can get the ratio right every single time.
+- Use a Scale: I’d encourage you to always use a digital scale so you can get the ratio right every single time.

 Coffee beans shouldn’t be measured with a spoon since they can have very different density depending on roast degree and varietal.